 - Tends to be noisy when rowing

-Unlike the concept 2 models, the WaterRower machine is relatively new.
-But that doesn’t mean it should be discarded.
-It uses an air rower and it comes in highly recommended for those who prefer to stay away from the river for rowing.
+Unlike the Concept2 models, the WaterRower machine is relatively new.
+But that doesn’t mean it should be discarded, as it is one of the best rowing machines.
+The water rower uses an air rower, and it comes in highly recommended for those who prefer to stay away from the river and just do their workout in a home gym.

 Its aesthetics is impressive as it sports a solid ash wood body design and an overall honey-oak stain.
 You can place the machine anywhere in your home, including the living room.
 It’s easy to disassemble it.
-Therefore, when not in use, you can place it in an upright position.
+Therefore, when not in use, you can put it in an upright position, and it won’t take up much space.

-The machine is powered by water and the machine is covered in wood.
-Therefore, the wood absorbs every trace of noise and vibration caused by the machine.
-It’s why the machine is almost noiseless.
+The machine is powered by water, and it features a hardwood frame.
+Therefore, the wood absorbs every trace of noise and vibration caused by the machine, making it much quieter than the Concept2.

-The WaterRower displays a water flywheel.
-The flywheel is securely placed in a tank of water and it gives users a feel of rowing on an actual river or in a boat.
+The WaterRower displays a securely placed water flywheel.
+The water in the tank gives users a feel of rowing on an actual river or in a boat.

 The resistance of the WaterRower, which is controlled by the flywheel, is self-regulated.
-It means that the resistance you feel depends on how fast you can row.
+It means that the resistance you feel depends on your rowing capabilities.
+WaterRower isn’t as flexible as some other rowers so that it might result in more challenging workouts.
+Also, adjusting the foot straps can be an annoyance.

-That’s not all; the interactive digital display the WaterRower sport is impressive and user-friendly.
-Maybe not as impressive as the Concept 2’s though.
+That’s not all; the interactive digital display of the WaterRower sport is impressive and user-friendly.
+Maybe not as impressive as the Concept2’s, though.

-The display console tracks various data such as the intensity of the exercise, rate of stroke, duration of exercise, heart rate, and distance covered.
+The rowing machine features a display console that tracks various data such as the intensity of the exercise, rate of stroke, duration of the workout, heart rate, and distance covered.

 - It’s compact